Detailed guide to the MCAT test and resources to help you stay on track

 In other cases, medical schools may rely solely on percentile rank when comparing your multiple scores.

-Just keep in mind that medical schools will see all your MCAT attempts during their review of your application.
+Just keep in mind that medical schools will see all your exam attempts during their review of your application.

 For guidance on how the MCAT is scored and to calculate your chances of getting accepted to medical school, click here: MCAT Scores.